 During breeding season penguins stick close to the colony, but how far a penguin travels to feed varies from species to species.
 Most penguins will stay within 36 miles (60 km) of shore.
 Gentoo’s and yellow-eyed penguins will only forage for 12 hours, whereas the emperor penguin, which breeds in the less productive winter months, can forage for months at a time.
 After fasting for months while incubating the egg, a male emperor may need an entire month to regain its body fat, possibly traveling up to 950 miles (1,529 km).

 Once penguins leave breeding colonies after the breeding season, our understanding of their behavior and ecology drops precipitously.
 Tags often lose satellite connection mid-migration, possibly due to batteries losing power or tags falling off.
 But certain case studies reveal that penguins regularly make long migrations to feed in the winter and thus recondition their bodies post-breeding.
 Magellanic penguins, native to Argentina and Chile, have been spotted as far north as Rio de Janeiro in Brazil.
 One study tracked ten Magellanic penguins as they swam up the Argentine coast and recorded traveling distances over 1,118 miles (1,800 km) from the nest.
 When total swimming distance was calculated the penguins swam more than 1,678 miles (2,700 km).
 In another study a chinstrap penguin was logged traveling 2,237 miles (3,600 km) in three weeks in the Southern Atlantic from Bouvetoya to Montagu Island in the South Sandwich Islands, a cluster of islands between Antarctica and Argentina.
 Macaroni penguins from the Kerguelen Islands in the Indian Ocean traveled an average of 1,553 miles (2,500 km) to foraging grounds in the middle of the ocean.
+The Fiordland Penguins have them all beat—one study found that these penguins make an epic 4,000-mile (6437 km) round-trip journey in just over two months.
 Beyond isolated studies of a few individuals it is still unclear what an average penguin migration distance or destination may be.

 Every year penguins assemble in loud, crowded and smelly colonies for one reason—to mate.
 Most penguin species gather once a year, with the exception of the Galapagos and king penguins, in order to breed and raise chicks.